kore/Torii/README.rst

 =====

 Torii is a simple but powerful portal application which easily allows writing and adding new modules.
-Torii includes full API documentation and an initial set of modules for feed aggregation, weather statistics, and more...
+Torii includes an initial set of modules for feed aggregation, weather statistics, and more...

 Requirements
 ============